Jaljulia: History

 An archaeological dig started in 2017 at Jaljulia uncovered, at about a five-meter depth, a half-million-year-old "paradise" for Homo erectus hunter-gatherers, including hundreds of knapped flint hand-axes.
 According to the Israel Antiquities Authority, recurrent occupation of the site indicates that prehistoric humans possessed a geographic memory of the place and could have returned here as a part of a seasonal cycle.

 In Roman times the village was known as Galgulis, while during the Crusader period it was referred to as Jorgilia in 1241 C.E.
 It has been suggested that a Crusader sugar factory was later turned into an Ottoman mosque.

-Mamluk Empire
+Mamluk Sultanate

 In 1265 C.E.
 (663 H) Sultan Baybars allocated equal shares of the village to three of his amirs.
 One of these, amir Badr al-Din Baktash al-Fakri, included his section of the village in a waqf he established.
 Excavations of a building close to the Mamluk khan yielded ceramics dating from that period.

 The mosque is locally known as Jami' Abu´l-Awn, which associates it with the 15th-century religious leader Shams al-Din Abu´l-Awn Muhammad al-Ghazzi, who is known to have come from the town.
 The architecture of the mosque is, according to Petersen, consistent with a 15th or early 16th century construction date.
 At present the structure consists of one large vaulted chamber, and three small barrel-vaulted cells.
 A large second chamber to the west was destroyed by British artillery during World War I.